alexfernandez/alexfernandez.github.io/2017/origins-language.md

 At some point in time vowels become first-class citizens.
 With vowels the number of possible syllables grows a bit.
-A proper vowel is represented by the symbol 𝛢 (math Alpha).
+A proper vowel is represented by _A_ (cursive 'A').
 Let us suppose that there are three possible vowels at some point in time, along with the original 12 consonants.
-The number of combinations is now: consonant + vowel + consonant, or 𝛫𝛢𝛫, with 432 combinations;
+The number of combinations is now: consonant + vowel + consonant, or _KAK_, with 432 combinations;
-adding the original 12 single-consonant function words 𝛫 yields a total of 444 combinations.
+adding the original 12 single-consonant function words _K_ yields a total of 444 combinations.
-Note that function words may also acquire vowels to yield simple structures like 𝛫𝛢, in order to increase their number to 36;
+Note that function words may also acquire vowels to yield simple structures like _KA_, in order to increase their number to 36;
 in this case yielding 468 possible words.